The Geography of Faith: Paul and the Emergence of Christianity in Greece (Athens, Corinth, Philippi, Thessalonica)

-Students who submit their application for admission with full payment postmarked on or before March 1, receive a reduction of $100.
+Fee Discounts:• $100 per course for students who submit their application with full payment postmarked on or before March 1.

-A full mid-day meal will be served weekdays in the CYA cafeteria between the hours of 12:00-3:00 p.m. when the group is in Athens.
+When class is in Athens a full mid-day meal will be served weekdays in the CYA cafeteria between the hours of 12:00-3:00 p.m.
 A welcome and a farewell dinner are also included in the course fee.
-During travel breakfast will be served at the hotel.
+While traveling, breakfast will be offered at the Hotel.

 9:00 a.m.: Check-in begins at the CYA Academic Center.
 Pick up information folder from Student Affairs and course materials from the Librarian.
-Transfer to CYA apartments or to CYA-arranged hotel accommodations.
+Transport to CYA apartments or to CYA-arranged hotel accommodations.

-6:00 p.m.: Orientation session at the Academic Center followed by welcome dinner offering students the opportunity to meet their Professor and fellow students.
+6:00 p.m.: Orientation session at the Academic Center followed by an open house offering students the opportunity to meet their Professor and fellow students.